akydd/realworld-backend-go-prometheus/readme.md

 ## gRPC API

-The server exposes a native gRPC API on port **8099** alongside the existing HTTP API.
-The gRPC service definitions live in `api/proto/` and the generated Go code is in `api/proto/gen/pb/`.
+The server exposes a native gRPC API alongside the existing HTTP API.
+The port is configurable via the `GRPC_PORT` environment variable (production default: **8099**, test environment: **8098**).
+Service definitions live in `api/proto/` and the generated Go stubs are committed to `api/proto/gen/pb/`.
 To regenerate after editing a `.proto` file:

 ```bash
 make proto